aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 - Configuration management
 - Application deployment

-It is easily extended through the use of Ansible Collections - essentially prepackaged groups of Ansible components such as playbooks,roles, modules and plugins - that are distributed through [Ansible Galaxy](https://galaxy.ansible.com/home).
+It's easily extended through the use of Ansible Collections - essentially prepackaged groups of Ansible components such as playbooks,roles, modules and plugins - that are distributed through [Ansible Galaxy](https://galaxy.ansible.com/home).

-Between the core Ansible software and third-party-contributed collections, Ansible can be used to carry out almost any automated task on network, server or cloud platforms in a consistent, secure and and distributed way.
+Between the core Ansible software and third-party-contributed collections, Ansible can be used to carry out almost any automated task on network, server or cloud platforms in a consistent, secure and distributed way.

 Consistency of tasks carried out is assured through the idea of idempotency - that the outcome of an operation is only performed once and only if necessary, no matter how many times that operation is carried out.
 A very simple example of